A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

 \subsection{Pixel-level sampling}

 Uncertainty in segmentation masks can be modeled directly at the pixel level.
 These approaches can be further categorized into those that assume independence between pixels (Section~\ref{subsubsec:independence}), and those that explicitly model spatial correlations (Section~\ref{subsubsec:spatial}).
 In the former case, accurate uncertainty estimates rely on well-calibrated models, which is an assumption that often fails in practice without additional tuning on a separate calibration set.
-In the latter case, a stochastic variable is introduced to capture dependencies between neighboring pixels.
+Furthermore, such methods do not address the challenge of spatial coherence.
+In contrast, the latter approach introduces a stochastic variable to capture dependencies between neighboring pixels.